Kurkime modernią Lietuvos ateitį kartu

 Projekto eiga

-Analysis of existing heritage funding programs and sources, and consultations with interested parties are done
+Analysis of existing heritage funding programs and sources, consultations with interested parties

 Dalyviai